DDAProducciones/onlyfans-content-downloader/README.md

 ![OnlyFans ContentDownloader Banner](https://drive.google.com/uc?export=view&id=1Uj8yQ92GPE2--uzEaeMfqECWKTwj8SaF)
 **Disclaimer**: I do not encourage nor support illegally spreading or downloading/scraping a user's content/material without their permission/consent in any sort of way.
 Any/all potential risks involved regarding your OnlyFans-account are not mine to bare.
 This project has been developed by me, solely to test and to better my coding-skills.
 The source-code is also public so that other people can learn from, improve, help with, the source-code.
-With that being said: enjoy! ~ CameraDesuYo!
+With that being said: enjoy! ~ MassiveSchlong!

 # Table of Contents
 - [Features](#Features)